 I expect Fury to do what he did in the second fight — close the distance, fight in close, take away Wilder’s power and make him tired.
 Once Wilder starts to fade, I think Fury will put him away.

 The first time these two men met.
 Bovada had Wilder as a -160 favorite on fight day over Fury, who was the +130 underdog.
 That fight. which took place at Staples Center ended in a majority draw.
 In the rematch, once again favored Wilder on fight night, but the odds were closer.
 Wilder was a -125 favorite over Fury, who was the +105 underdog.
 That scrap, which took place in February 2020, saw Fury win by TKO in the seventh stanza.

 WHO HAS THE EDGE?

 Fury has the edge in all the skills needed to win this fight but one and that one is power.
 Wilder needs one opening to end this fight, but that opening needs to come early while he still has all his power.
 Once fatigue sets in for Wilder, he is going to struggle to find enough power to turn out Fury’s lights.

 TALE OF THE TAPE: FURY vs. WILDER

 WHAT’S AT STAKE?

-See the top sportsbooks where you can wager online and choose the best one for you.
+See below the top sportsbooks where you can bet online.